Shaheem707/Task-Management-App/README.md

       	Task Title,
       	Task description
       	Task Status (Complete or incomplete),
             Tasktype (Personal or team),
-        TaskTags (An array of tags that will help in organizing), }
+            TaskTags (An array of tags that will help in organizing), TaskDeadline,
+      	}

       The second model will be for the User and It'll be related to the task model by the 1-to-M relation